amandeep511997/hindustani-classical-collection/collection/artists/instrumentals/pandit-nikhil-banerjee.md

 # Pandit Nikhil Banerjee (1931 - 1986)

+> "...it is said that first your heart sings, then you play.
+I think if it is not like that, then it is only just a combination of notes, isn't it? " - Nikhil Banerjee

 {: .note }
 > We just aggregate web content links related to the artist and do not aim to claim ownership of any records.
 It is possible that a few weblinks become stale, or are removed by respective owners